metoppv/improver/doc/source/metadata/Introduction.rst

 The easiest way to explain the IMPROVER metadata from a user perspective is to dive straight in and look at an actual example of the metadata.
-For this purpose, we will consider gridded probabilities for a 1-hour precipitation_accumulation exceeding a range of thresholds on an extended UK domain generated from Met Office model data.
+For this purpose, we will consider gridded probabilities for a 12-hour maximum temperature exceeding a range of thresholds on an extended UK domain generated from Met Office model data.